howard-stearns/FairShare/README.md

   - The data is stored locally for use in subsequent sessions, but not between different browsers.
 - The Uniswap V1 model is used for trading between groups: one exchange per group, with reserves in some common currency, and trades priced for constant reserve1 * reserve2.
   - As a common "reserve currency", there is a FairShare group that everyone is a member of.
 (I'm not sure that a universal group is in the spirit of FairShare.
 Alternatively, there are other ways to do exchanges.)
   - The FairShare group also has an exchange, but its reserve is in a unit shown as "$".
 The PoC does not cover how "$" is entered or withdrawn -- just accounted.
 (A real MVP might need a way to do this, but it presumably creates additional regulatory complications.
-Maybe something through PayPal or Venmo would work?)
+Maybe something through PayPal or Venmo would work?
+Or maybe a chain such as Optimism?)
 - Everything is handled in whole numbers, with costs rounded up.
 (A real MVP would probably use [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt).
 It might also want to present smaller values to users by working in "pennies" but displaying "dollars" with two places after the decimal.)